breakthatbass/misc./README.md

 4. [getopt](https://github.com/breakthatbass/toolbox/blob/master/notes/getopt.md) - CLI interface library. i always forget how to set it up. just copy and paste this and you're ready to go.
 5. [threads](https://github.com/breakthatbass/toolbox/blob/master/notes/threads.md) - some quick thread notes to reference.

-### scripts
-1. [minunit test runner](https://github.com/breakthatbass/toolbox/blob/master/scripts/run_tests.sh) - put this script in your tests dir and it'll compile each minunit test, run each one, clean up the binaries, and give a total time.

 ### To Do
 - fix memory issues in converter lib